vsivsi/gridfs-locks/README.md

 // using 'new' is optional

 lock = new Lock(
   Id,         // Unique identifier for resource being locked.
-Type must be compatible with mongodb `_id` lockColl,   // A valid LockCollection object
+              // Type must be compatible with mongodb `_id` lockColl,   // A valid LockCollection object
   {                       // Options:

-    lockExpiration: 300,  // seconds until a lock expires in the database  Default: Never expire
+    lockExpiration: 300,  // seconds until a lock expires in the database.
+                          // Default: 0 (Never expire)
     timeOut: 30,          // seconds to poll when obtaining a lock that is not available.
-Default: Do not poll
+                          // Default: 0 (Do not poll)
-    pollingInterval: 5,   // seconds between successive attempts to acquire a lock while waiting  Default: 5 sec
+    pollingInterval: 5,   // seconds between attempts to acquire a lock while waiting.
+                          // Default: 5 sec
-    metaData: null        // metadata to store in the lock document, useful for debugging  Default: null }
+    metaData: null        // metadata to store in the lock document, useful for debugging.
+                          // Default: null
+  }
 );

 // Emits events:

 // event: 'error' - emitted in the case of a database or other unrecoverable error.
-// No listener for 'error' events will result in throws in case of errors (node.js default behavior)
+// No listener for 'error' events will result in throws in case of errors,
+// which is the node.js default behavior.

 lock.on('error', function (err) {
   // Handle error